gwendalminguy/holbertonschool-higher_level_programming/restful-api/task_01_http.md

 #### Response:

-Response messages are sent by a server to a client as a reply to its former request message, and are structured of different parts in a specific order.
+Response messages are sent by a server to a client as a reply to its former request message, and are structured of different parts in a specific order:

-1. status line: composed of the protocol version, the status code, and an optional reason phrase, separated by spaces
+1. A status line, composed of the protocol version, the status code, and an optional reason phrase, separated by spaces.
-2. zero or more response header fields: each composed of the field name, a colon, an optional whitespace, the field value, and an optional trailing whitespace
+2. Zero or more response header fields, each composed of the field name, a colon, an optional whitespace, the field value, and an optional trailing whitespace
-3. empty line
+3. An empty line.
-4. optional message body
+4. An optional message body.

 ```
 HTTP/1.1 200 OK